Skip to main content

 3. When disconnecting the charger, disconnect the DC cables / battery clamps in reverse of the connection order.

-4. Connect the AC power cable to a mains power outlet; all LEDs will illuminate briefly when the charger is powered up, then the LEDs indicating the current charge mode and charge state will illuminate.
+5. Connect the Smart IP43 Charger AC power cable to a mains power outlet; after a short delay all LEDs will illuminate briefly, then the LEDs indicating the current charge mode and charge state will illuminate.

 Notice